KTH/style/apps/style-web/src/pages/style/en/layout-structure/page-structure.md

 <p class="lead">Ensure usability and accessibility by using a consistent HTML structure in pages and apps</p>

-> [Note!]
-This document does not apply for widgets
+> [!Note] This document does not apply for widgets

 ## Metadata and head